 Speaking of falsies, Milk Makeup's Kush High Volumizing Mascara ($24) gives you the perfect no-way-those-are-real look, and their primer takes that to the next level.
 When the two are combined they give you spiky, full, Twiggy-style lashes that'll give you model-off-duty feels.

 Volume-boosting, nourishing, and sculpting?
 Sign us up.
 We particularly like that this primer contains collagen, as it's great for giving lashes that va-va-voom that we're always looking for out of mascara.

-From the people who brought you Perversion ($25), Subversion ($22) is a primer to take your lashes all the way.
+From the people who brought us the Lash Freak Volumizing Mascara ($25) is a primer to take your lashes all the way.
 If you want the falsie look without the gluey feeling or difficulty of falsies, this is where you should turn.